OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/30 December 2023.md

     - The information received from the Cassiopaeans is accurate.
     - Earth is surrounded by a "**great noise**" (disinformation, chaos), making clarity difficult.
     - The Cs appear as "**humanlike shaped light**" gathered during communication.
-    - He visited in a dream to alert Thomas about Laura's foot—confirming his presence.
     - A "**glory**" is coming for all—planet-wide and including the solar system.
-    - He perceives an anticipation and shift around Earth.
     - He understands the information field and its structure (**spiral/helix**).

 ---